uw-loci/github-backup-java/README.md

 Bugs, Requests, Comments
 ========================

-Please send any bugs or feedback to [hinerm@gmail.com](mailto:hinerm@gmail.com).
+Please send any bugs or feedback to the [LOCI Software mailing list](http://loci.wisc.edu/mailman/listinfo/loci-software).
 Thank you for using GitHub Backup!

 Future plans
 ============